sarahlc888/cellular-automata-on-rpi-gpu/README.md

-## CAllisto/Icarus TODO: Cellular Automata on the Raspberry Pi GPU
+## Cellular Automata on the Raspberry Pi GPU
 ## Team members
 Avi Udash and Sarah Chen